DVD: Divided We Fall – The Wall Live at Earls Court

 “The ’81 shows were put on for the film, but by the time we got to do them they’d already decided they didn’t want to use very much.
 About 20 minutes were shot – for example, “Hey You”, where the camera was behind the wall focusing on us, then it went up and over the wall onto the audience.
 That’s a great bit of footage.
 But only three tracks were filmed.”

-Several videos shot at two of the venues exist, however, and have been making the rounds with collectors for years.
-According to Gilmour, four or five of the 1980 shows were shot on video.
+Several videos shot at two of the venues exist, however.
+Two of them have been making the rounds with collectors for years.
+According to Gilmour, four or five of the 1980 shows were captured on video.
 A Nassau Coliseum performance was shot on video using a two-camera setup.
 That bootleg video was first sold and shared on VHS.
 It is now pretty easy to find online.
 Most of the video is dark and, due to generation loss from subsequent copies over the years–especially copying from tape to tape, the video quality is low resolution and blurry.

 The DVD uses the original audio from the performance, so most of the tracks are a little different than the high-quality audio on Is There Anybody Out There?
 The Wall Live 1980-81.
+The audio is soundboard (albeit lower-quality due to copy degradation) from August 8, 1980 show in the first set, and August 9 in the second set.
 I like that the performances here are raw and are not always perfect.
-Because they come from (mostly) a single show and were not cherry-picked to be the best of the best, the viewer gets a better idea of the sound of their live show.
-If you’re familiar with the live album, you’ll hear and appreciate the subtle differences in the performances here.
+Because they come from (mostly) a single show and were not cherry-picked to be the best of the best, the viewer gets a better idea of the sound of the live show.
+If you’re familiar with the live album, you’ll hear and appreciate the subtle differences in the performances.
 Gilmour’s guitar flair is a little different here and there’s more of it throughout the show.
 Rick Wright’s keyboards are present and his performance hasn’t been practically mixed out of the recording.

 Audio quality is tinny.
 There’s not much low or high end at all.
-Bear in mind that although professional-grade video and audio would have been full-frequency, outside of a studio VHS and Betamax were only starting to become popular.
-Audio on both formats was recorded in a single linear track near the edge of the tape.
+Bear in mind that although professional-grade video and audio would have been recorded in full resolution (which was 625 scan lines at the time) and full-frequency audio, outside of a studio, VHS and Betamax were only starting to become popular.
+Rudimentary audio for both formats was recorded in a single linear track near the edge of the tape.
 VHS Hi-Fi was still a few years away.

 But the performance speaks for itself and is an incredible show regardless of date.
-For 1980, these shows redefined state-of-the-art for large arena shows and many concerts today don’t match the production levels of this performance.
-The video captures the workings of the band, the surrogate band as well as giving the viewer a better idea of the scale of the original shows.
+For 1980, these shows redefined state-of-the-art for large arena shows and many concerts today don’t match the spectacle and production levels of this performance.
+The video captures the workings of the band, the Surrogate Band, as well as giving the viewer a better idea of the scale of the original shows.
 The improved video quality helps the viewer appreciate the performance much better than watching a tiny, blurry, pixelated image.

 This is the full show.
 The viewer gets to see M.C.
 Gary Yudman’s complete performance.
 With the added visuals, the surreal nature of his second bit of banter now makes sense.
 Roger stops to tune his bass between songs.
 It’s not always perfect, and that’s what makes it perfect.